-Here are a round-up of some of our go-to spots, mostly central and easily accessible by tube, that will allow you to grab something on a Wednesday night without dropping too big a wad of cash.
+Here’s a round-up of some of our go-to spots, all over London, that are easily accessible, and will allow you to grab something on a Wednesday night without dropping too big a wad of cash.

 Briciole is the kind of place that you wish would open up in your neighbourhood, but it’s in Marylebone because that’s where all the nice things tend to end up.
 The bastards.
 It’s a cute but actually kind of nice Italian restaurant, and it takes the trattoria you knew growing up and makes it somewhere you’d actually be chuffed to go and eat.
 The pastas are nicely made, and we particularly like the gnocchi and rigatoni with pork ragu.
 Order a big glass of wine and split a plate of burrata, and you’re all set.